Admissions of Children with Special Educational Needs

 The first step in the application procedure is for you to complete and return the Expression of Interest form.
 Forms are then ordered according to zone*, year group, admission priority and date of application.
 Your contact details will be recorded and at the point a place on the waiting list becomes available we will contact you and ask you to submit a full application to the ARP, along with payment of an application fee.

 For learning support centres, ESF operates a simple zoning system, which is different from the system that operates for ESF primary and secondary schools.
 Applicants living in Kowloon and the New Territories are zoned for schools on Kowloon-side.
 Applicants living on Hong Kong island and the Outlying Islands are zoned for schools on Hong Kong island.
 Applications are pooled for each of the two zones.

 Please note, whenever possible, ESF will try to place children in their neighbourhood school and/or siblings in the same school; however, it is often not possible to do so.

 When we invite you to submit a full application, in order for it to be properly considered by the moderation panel, ESF requires the following essential assessment documentation and evidence:

-1. A current Educational Psychologist's report (current within 12 months)
+1. A current educational psychology report (current within 12 months)

-2. A current speech and language therapist’s report, where the child is undergoing speech therapy
+2. A current speech and language therapy report, where the child is undergoing speech therapy

-3. A current occupational therapist report, where the child is undergoing occupational therapy
+3. A current occupational therapy report, where the child is undergoing occupational therapy

 4. A current physiotherapy report, where the child is undergoing physiotherapy.